equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

     This made it hard for everyone
     to nail down the precise point at hand—even the other councillors.
-  * [Mayor Sally Betts]() who was running the meeting kept leaning over to talk to council staff while people were speaking.
+  * [Mayor Sally Betts](), who was running the meeting, kept leaning over to talk to council staff while people were speaking.
     This meant that they had to constantly reconfirm the questions and motions being raised.
-    People around me in the audience kept shaking their heads–“they’re not even bloody listening”.
+    People around me in the audience kept shaking their heads, “they’re not even bloody listening”.
   * The room had really bad acoustics that muffled what was said.
     This problem was made worse by councillors having cross conversations while motions were being put forward.